 - 40 grams (2 heaped tablespoons) cacao or cocoa powder

-To make a lighter tasting chocolate add lucuna powder or baobab powder as in the main recipe.
+To make a lighter-tasting chocolate, add lucuna powder or baobab powder.

 Questions & Answers